view shopping cart

 Singer Model 72w-19 for Hemstitching

 This is the most common hemstitching machine.
 With a little effort these machines can still be found.
-A non-restored head can sometimes be purchased for $600.
-If you are lucky, you can find a complete working machine for $1,400 to $2,200, plus shipping.
+However these machines are more suitable for home use rather than commercial applications.

 In 1914 a machine equipped as described, sold for $157.50 in New York.
 If furnished on a foot treadle stand its cost was $132.50.